mahasnehr/linguistic-summarization/README.md

 ## Problem Formulation
-The summarization tasks considered in this project is when gven a document D consisting of a sequence of sentences {s1,··· ,sm} and a word set {w1,··· ,wn}, we are interested in obtaining summaries at two levels of granularity, namely sentences and words and eventually match each document with its related title.
+The model was trained on amazon food review data corpora containing thousands of reviews-summary pairs.
+The summarization tasks considered in this project is when given a Text consisting of a sequence of sentences.
+We are interested in obtaining the best abstract for summaries considering context and sentiment of the review.